sparkflows/sparkflows-docs/docs/jupyter-guide/analytics-app-end-to-end/example-analytical-app.rst

 Prints the Results
 ------------------

-Once you run the application, It user **Jupyter Notebook** connection to submit and prints the response back from Jupyter Notebook to Sparkflows UI.
+Once you run the application, It uses **Jupyter Notebook** connection to submit and prints the response back from Jupyter Notebook to Sparkflows UI.

 .. figure:: ../../_assets/jupyter/example-app-run.PNG
    :alt: jupyter